 2 CBM_dataPrep_SK

 This documentation is work in progress.
 Potential discrepancies and omissions may exist for the time being.
-If you find any regarding this module, contact us here.
+If you find any, please contact us here.

 2.1 Overview

-CBM_dataPrep_SK processes spatially explicit inputs for use in CBM_vol2biomass and CBM_core.
-In SpaDES-speak, it has one event (init
+CBM_dataPrep_SK processes spatially explicit inputs for use in CBM_vol2biomass_SK and CBM_core.
+In SpaDES-speak, it has two events, the init

-) - we might now change this to two events - stay tuned.
+which processes disturbances (usually provided as rasters) into a table format used in CBM_core.
 SpaDES was designed for spatially explicit modelling and provides a wide variety of tools to support it.
 CBM_dataPrep_SK makes use of these tools.
-This module’s inputs are study area and scenario specific rasters making CBM_dataPrep_SK the most idiosyncratic module of the spadesCBM deck, meaning that this is the module that will require users to adapt to their available information for their study area.
-The default example simulates a present day (1985-2011) scenario where remotely-sensed disturbances are simulated in the managed forests of Saskatchewan, as described in Boisvenue et al. (2016)’s (scenario = time horizon + disturbances).
-We suggest users wanting to run spadesCBM for their study-area, modify this module, adapting their inputs to produce the outputs of CBM_dataPrep_SK.
-The module would become CBM_dataPrep_NewStudyArea.
+All location specific or spatial information is processed in this module.
+This module’s inputs are study area and scenario specific making CBM_dataPrep_SK the most idiosyncratic module of the spadesCBM deck, meaning that this is the module that will require users to adapt their available information for their study area.
+We use an example that simulates a scenario where remotely-sensed disturbances are simulated in the managed forests of Saskatchewan from 1985 to 2011, as described in Boisvenue et al. (2016) (scenario = time horizon + disturbances).
+We suggest that users wanting to run spadesCBM for their study-area modify this module, adapting their inputs to produce the outputs of CBM_dataPrep_SK.
+The module would then become CBM_dataPrep_NewStudyArea.

 2.2 Background